AyushVibhute555/IITB_INTERNSHP/Problem 03. Cognitive Load Detection from EEG + GSR/Intership Project/README.md

+**Due to github Storage limit We are not able to upload .pkl file and Raw dataset also**

 Cognitive Load Detection from EEG & GSR Signals
 This project is an end-to-end machine learning pipeline designed to classify the cognitive load (task difficulty) experienced by students based on their physiological data, specifically Electroencephalography (EEG) and Galvanic Skin Response (GSR).
 The analysis uses a rich multimodal dataset to train, evaluate, and compare both classical machine learning and advanced deep learning models.